mehulagg/gitlab/doc/development/documentation/graphql-styleguide.md

 You'll need to open a second MR, against the [GitLab documentation repository](https://gitlab.com/gitlab-org/gitlab-docs/).

-We store our Table of Contents in the `default-nav.yaml` file, in the `content/_data` subdirectory.
+We store our global nav in the [`default-nav.yaml`](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/master/content/_data/default-nav.yaml) file, in the
+`content/_data` subdirectory.
 You can find the GraphQL section under the following line: